elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The DOMContentLoaded event happens on the document object.
-We must use addEventListener to catch it.
-There are a few peculiarities that can be noted when we try to solicit information before the page is completely loaded, like image sizes.
-The DOM loads first and then images and styles.
+  <div><strong>Interview Response:</strong> The DOMContentLoaded event happens on the document object, and we must use addEventListener to catch it.
+A few peculiarities get noted when we try to solicit information before the page is completely loaded, like image sizes, and the DOM loads first and then images and styles.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />